bravo-t/ToyTran/README.md

 CCCS: `Fname N+ N- NC+ NC- Value`

 ## Supported commands and options

+### Commands for transient simulation
 `.tran tstep tstop`: Specifies simulation time step and total simulation time.

-`.debug 1`: Enable debug output to print MNA matrix and RHS vector, as well as solution to each time step.

 `.option method=euler`: Specifies the method used to perform numerical integration.
 Valid methods are `euler` (backward Euler), `gear2` (Gear2 or BDF2) and `trap` (tapezoidal method).

+### Commands for pole-zero analysis

+`.pz V(OUT) I(IN)`: Perform pole-zero analysis, and calculate pole-residual values for specified output node, and driver admittance at IN node.
+(The driver admittance part is still under development.)

+`.option pzorder=N` will be added, where the `N` means at most N pairs of poles and zeros will be calculated and used to approximate the output waveform.

+### Global commands

+`.debug 1`: Enable debug output to print MNA matrix and RHS vector, as well as solution to each time step.

 `.plot tran [width=xx height=xx] [canvas.]V(NodeName) [canvas.]I(DeviceName)`: Generate a simple ASCII plot in terminal for easier debugging.
 If `width` and `height` directives are not given, the tool will use current terminal size for plot width and height.
 Multiple simulation results can be plotted in a single chart by specifying a same canvas name.
 Currently at most 4 plots can be drawn in one canvas.
+(This command is not supported in PZ analysis.)

 `.measure tran variable_name trig V(node)/I(device)=trigger_value TD=xx targ V(node)/I(device)=target_value`: Measure the event time between trigger value happend and target value happend.
+(This command is not supported in PZ analysis.)

 ## Compile and run
 `git clone --recurse-submodules` and `make` should be sufficient.
 The executable is generated under current code directory and named "trans".